 Packing cubes are a great way to organize your clothes so you’re not digging through your suitcase for 5 minutes until you find anything.
 I like these packing cubes for the variety of sizes.

-When it comes to how people pack, most people just fold their clothes normally and put them in their suitcase.
+When it comes to how people pack, most people just fold their clothes normally and put them in their suitcases.
 Although this may be the fastest and easiest option, it leaves a lot of empty spaces that could be put to better use.
 The method that maximizes space the most is by rolling up your clothing.
-You can fit almost twice as many t-shirts by rolling them as opposed to just folding!
+You can fit almost twice as many t-shirts by rolling them as opposed to just folding them!
 If you’re looking for a great way to save space, roll your clothes!

 Probably one of the biggest mistakes people make while packing is simply just taking too much stuff.
 It’s nice to have “options” but sometimes it can be super overwhelming and you end up wearing half of what you actually brought.
 You can save lots of time and space by being a little more mindful when you’re packing your clothes.

 You really should only pack about a week’s worth of clothes.
 If you’ll be gone longer than that you can always do laundry or hand wash your clothes at the hotel or hostel.
-For a normal length trip, you should only need 2-3 pairs of pants, a few shirts, maybe a sweater and a dress, or a button-up shirt.
-Don’t overthink it, but make sure you are being smart about what you’re bringing.
+For a normal-length trip, you should only need 2-3 pairs of pants, a few shirts, maybe a sweater and a dress, or a button-up shirt.
+Don’t overthink it, but make sure you are smart about what you’re bringing.

 Another tip is to pack clothes that can mix and match easily.
 Bring lots of neutrals and pieces that will go with multiple outfits.
 This will help you save time when trying to decide what to wear and will help save space as well!